fayinana/player/README.md

 # day three updation april/3/2024

 in this updation i update the functionality of adding in to the fevourite and removing from the fevourite

+# day four updation april/6/2024

+in this change i add all functionality of the like button

+in the naxt i work on the full functionality of the filter muthode